zhankit/Settlers-Of-Catan/README.md

 • help: prints out the list of commands

 ## Command-line interface
-• -seed xxx sets the random number generator’s seed to xxx.
+• -seed xxx sets the random number generator’s seed to xxx. <br />
-• -load xxx loads the game saved in file xxx.
+• -load xxx loads the game saved in file xxx. <br />
-• -board xxx loads the game with the board specified in the file xxx instead of using random generation.
+• -board xxx loads the game with the board specified in the file xxx instead of using random generation. <br />
-• -graphics uses the -x11 feature to compile and display a simple graphic for this game
+• -graphics uses the -x11 feature to compile and display a simple graphic for this game<br />